agileperception/shell_cmds/ReadMe.md

 - Lets make unit tests.
 Running tests is fun.
 - Anyone know what to do with a man page (the .1 files)?
 Do you just...use it as-is?
 - Better copy-n-paste the license from the original.
 Lawyer repellent.
+- Most of the original internal variable names are detestably awful.
+Rename them something meaningful, for heaven's sake.
+- Put inline comments asking for advice where you need it.
+Maybe it would be nice to respond on discord and help that poor soul learn.
+Like this:  `// Q: How do I do X? - CleanCut` because then you could easily generate a list of questions like this: `grep -r "// Q:" .`

 # FAQ